-Consistency: The project is an infill live/work project under the allowable density for the Mesa West Bluffs Urban Plan area.
+Consistency: The project is an infill live/work residential project under the allowable density for the 19 West Urban Plan area.
 Adequate infrastructure exists to serve the proposed project including water, electricity, gas, and sewer services.
 Therefore, the project is consistent with the General Plan objective.
-In addition, the project complies with the Urban Plan Live/Work Architectural Design Guidelines and Mesa West Bluff Urban Plan development standards.
+In addition, the project is in compliance with the Urban Plan Live/Work Architectural Design Guidelines and 19 West Urban Plan development standards.

-Policy LU-1.3: Strongly encourage the development of residential uses and owneroccupied housing (single-family detached residences, condominiums, townhouses) where feasible to improve the balance between rental and ownership housing ownership opportunities.
+2. Policy LU-1.3: Strongly encourage the development of residential uses and owneroccupied housing (single-family detached residences, condominiums, townhouses) where feasible to improve the balance between rental and ownership housing ownership opportunities.

-Consistency: The project consists of demolishing two industrial properties and constructing eight, multi-family residential ownership live/work units.
-Because the project consists of a tract map and eight ownership live/work units, the project complies with this policy.
-Further, the proposed floor areas are proposed less than 2,000 square feet which generally improve the affordability aspects for future buyers; as compared to larger more expensive new homes.
+Consistency: The project consists of demolishing an existing industrial property and constructing nine, multi-family residential ownership live/work units.
+Because the project consists of nine ownership units, the project complies with the policy.
+Further, the residential units are proposed generally less than 2,000 square feet which improve the affordability aspects for buyers; as compared to larger more expensive new homes.
+Lastly, the combined live/work aspects of the development also provide for greater ownership opportunities by reducing commuting costs, and combing live and work mortgage/rent payments.